McTavishLab/physcraper_ms/joss_submission.md

     in the published study of the thesis [@salariato2010molecular].
 Ingroup sequences were generated *de novo*.
     - On a PhD thesis, to construct a phylogeny of Platyrrhini (internal group), Catarrhini (outgroup), and Tarsiiformes @pereira2013padroes.
 Have not found a published study.
+    - The 10k trees project [@arnold201010ktrees] uses phylota to construct a tree of 301 primate species and the outgroup species *Galeopterus variegates*, a tree of 17 extant odd-toed ungulates species and the outgroup species *Bos taurus*, and a tree of 70 different species of carnivorans and *Equus caballus* as outgroup.
+However, the do not cite it on the paper, but only on their documentation <http://www.academia.edu/download/49690788/10kTrees_Documentation.pdf>.
 1. When the website was used to identify sequences and markers available in GenBank for a particular group.
 In this cases, the dataset mining was either performed with other tools, or not performed at all and just used for discussion: